nation3/law/README.md

     Court -->|Enforces law| Citizens
 ```

-The interactions within private contracts are regulated by laws, which are regulated by the constitution.
+The interactions within private contracts are regulated by laws, which are regulated by the Constitution.

 ```mermaid
 graph BT